 These visual stories may depict cycles in nature, a transformational change or a dramatic life event.
 My goal is to explore the dynamic relationship between the human psyche and the external world as well as our connection to the great web of life.
 Current works-in-progress juxtapose both the beauty of nature and its ongoing destruction due to overpopulation, industrialization and global warming.

 Ann Isolde is a visual artist who has been involved in the feminist art movement since 1975.
-She was a member of Front Range Women in the Arts in Boulder, CO before moving to Los Angeles to attend the Feminist Studio Workshop at The Woman's Building.
+She was a member of Front Range Women in the Visual Arts in Boulder, CO before moving to Los Angeles to attend the Feminist Studio Workshop at The Woman's Building.
 From there she went on to facilitate the historical research for the "heritage floor" for The Dinner Party project conceived by Judy Chicago.

 In 1996 she moderated both a UCLA Extension conference on "The Making of The Dinner Party" and a panel on Excellence and Equity at the SCWCA conference "Beyond the Backlash: Feminisms for the 1990s" at the UCLA Hammer Museum.
 She organized a panel on Career Phases for the SCWCA symposium on "Bold, Young, and Old: Women in the Arts" at the UCLA Hammer Museum in 2002 and participated on the organizing committee for the SCWCA symposium on "Women Making It in the Arts" at the USC School of Fine Arts in 2004.